FusionAuth/fusionauth-example-dotnet-windowsform-api/README.md

 	- Click the `Delete User` button.
 - Add a user to Group
 	- Click the `Populate Users and Groups` button to fill the combo box with users.
+		- You will need to create groups in the FusionAuth Admin Interface before they will populate in the application.
 	- Select a group you want to add the user to and then select a user.
-	- Clicke the `Add User to Group` button.
+	- Click the `Add User to Group` button.

 Screenshot: